mose/rails-i18nterface/README.md

 It was originally created by [Peter Marklund and Joakim Westerlund @ mynewsdesk](https://github.com/mynewsdesk/translate) and later adapted to rails 3.0 by [Claudius Coenen](https://github.com/ccoenen/rails-translate).
-This version is a spinoff of Claudius Coenen's version and aims to rename, refactor and bring the functionality to rails 3.1.
+This version is a spinoff of Claudius Coenen's version and aims to rename, refactor and bring the functionality to rails 3.1 as an Engine.

 ## Usage